 - From Bishkek (Kyrgyzstan) to Tashkent by bus

 - From Penjikent (Tajikistan) to Samarkand by shared taxi

 - From Khudjand (Tajikistan) to Tashkent by bus

 3. What vaccinations do you need for Uzbekistan?

 You don’t need any compulsory vaccinations to travel in Uzbekistan.
 However, vaccinations for DTP, Hepatitis A and typhoid are recommended; especially if you are planning on eating something ‘more adventurous’ or if you want to travel to remote villages.

-3. What do I need to pack for my trip to Uzbekistan?
+4. What do you need to bring and pack for backpacking in Uzbekistan?